jeanmarcc/ComputerVision_BanquePostale_AccountStatement/README.md

 password

 ## Input JSON file
-All the input parameters (bank account number, password...) are extracted from a JSON file "BanquePostale_Account.json" that must be present in the directory the script is launched
+All the input parameters (bank account number, password...) are extracted from a JSON file "BanquePostale_Account.json" that must be set in the directory the script is launched

 1-> param_NumeroDeCompte: Bank account 11 char (eg '123456789X0')
 2-> param_ID: id to connect to internet site, 6 digits